gazebo-web/cloudsim/docs/README.md

 #### Store

-The Store component is used to provide configuration.
-Stores are used usually used in
+The Store component is used to provide configuration that is requested by different jobs.

 ---

 #### Secrets

 The Secrets component allows application to save secret data.

 An implementation using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/secrets` package.

 ---

 ### Application services

-Ignition Cloudsim requires that the different applications implement a set of interfaces.
-These interfaces will allow cloudsim to treat every application's simulations equally, but letting the developers of these applications to add specific business logic.
+Ignition Cloudsim requires that the different applications consuming the API implement a set of interfaces.

+These interfaces will allow Ignition Cloudsim to treat every application's simulations equally, but letting the developers of these applications to add specific business logic.

+In the following sections you'll find a brief description of the interfaces that your application should implement.

 #### Users

+The users interface represents a service that manages a set of users.
+These users are usually the ones that consume the application, and therefore, the Ignition Cloudsim API.

 #### Simulations

+The simulations interface represents a service that manages a set of simulations.
+These simulations are a representation of a simulation running on a specific Platform.
+A simulation includes specific configuration to launch, like the image that needs to be used for robots.

 ## Starting a new application